wp-plugins/events-made-easy/readme.txt

 * Bugfix: better all-day indication in ical
 * Bugfix: make #_TOTALPRICE and #_TOTALPRICExx also work for "Booking mails" reminders
 * Bugfix: jump to RSVP confirmation message upon successfull registration
+* Bugfix: better matching rules for #_CATEGORIES with include/exclude categories

 = 1.1.6 =
 * Improvement: #_MAP and #_DIRECTIONS for an event are only replaced/shown if the event is linked to a location